kchien3/chicago-revenue-development/README.md

 | 0964125B       | NO CITY STICKER VEHICLE UNDER/EQUAL TO 16,000 LBS. |
 | 0964125C       | NO CITY STICKER VEHICLE OVER 16,000 LBS.           |
 | 0964125D       | IMPROPER DISPLAY OF CITY STICKER                   |

-I aggregated ticket data on only the numeric portion of violation codes and plotted any violations that were among the top 2 most ticketed violations in a given year.

 #### Violations Generating the Most Revenue (FY 2017)